mosTavassoli/RunTogether-UX/M1/milestone1.md

 ## Overview and planning

-- what: activities including jogging and running
+- What: activities including jogging and running
 - Who: a group of (3-4) amateur runners (alone or part of Group) and Trainers
 - Where: at the park
 - When: before running (10 Minutes), during the activity by joining to the group (10 Minutes)